mshadlou/mshadlou/README.md

 # Hi there 👋
-I'm an effective learner, quickly adapdable, teamworker, software engineer, and researcher.<br> Here I share the codes I developed for my publications, workes I did for clients as a software engineering consultant [clearly not whole works, just parts to share the experiences only], and the teaching courses I delivered so far.
+I'm an effective learner, quickly adapdable, teamworker, lover of creativity/novelty, software engineer, and researcher.<br> Here I share the codes I developed for my publications, workes I did for clients as a software engineering consultant [clearly not whole works, just parts to share the experiences only], and the teaching courses I delivered so far.

 ## 🌱 What I'm doing now as a software engineer